Shane-Bath/Movember_9-s_golf/README.md

   - [css tricks](https://css-tricks.com/snippets/css/complete-guide-grid/)

  ### Buttons
- My button when through a number version over the project.
+ My button when through a number of versions over the project.
 On the main page they are divs and in the booking and contact forms I integrated submit buttons.
-I experimented with images, transitions, colors etc. Iam using three effects on the buttons, drop shadow to give a sense depth , a change and invert of colors, finally a sheen effect.
+I experimented with images, transitions, colors etc. Currently there are three effects on the buttons, drop shadow to give a sense depth , a change and invert of colors, finally a sheen effect.
 I used a number of sources, including.

  [w3school](https://www.w3schools.com/css/css3_buttons.asp)